 With myriad breaks, change of transport modes, and the massive patience of explorers on an unknown journey we finally made it to our destination just as the sun was setting, as against the estimated arrival at noon.
 A warm welcome by the owner of the property next to the plot on sale, and the beautiful, lush green serene surroundings refreshed us a fair bit and we were soon tucking into delicious home cooked rustic fare and feeling warm and rested.

 Next morning we woke up with the tinkling of cowbells to a crisp, clear day as the cattle were led out to the forests to graze by the village herders.
-Walking out we surveyed the plot of terraced fields for sale, marveled at the prettiness all around, and our good luck, and said a quick yes to the deal.
-And that is how we came to create our own little slice of mountain bliss which now we offer to share with the world.
+Walking out we surveyed the plot of terraced fields for sale, marvelled at the prettiness all around, and our good luck, and said a quick yes to the deal.
+And that is how we came to create our own little slice of personalised bliss.